Call-for-Code/Safe-Queue/README.md

 ## Use Cases

 <b>1.
 A CONSUMER GOES TO A STORE</b>: A consumer wants to go to Costco for a number of items.
-He oe Safe Queue, taps on 'CUSTOMER' and sees his Costco has a 'safe queue' (and also sees the number of people in line).
-Great, he isn't close to the store, so can't get in line yet.
-He drives to the Costco and when he gets close enough (1000 feet) to the store, his app turns green for Costco.
-He taps on it (it is an obvious large green area), confirms, and he's entered into the line.
+He goes to the Costco Safe Queue web URL (which could be embedded int the Costco web-site, or emailed or from a social media post).
+He will see the number of people in line and options for joining the line.
+Great, but he isn't close enough to the store, so can't get in line yet.
+He then drives to the Costco and when he gets close enough (e.g. 1000 feet), the web-app automatically enteres him into the Costco line.
 He parks his car and waits there, safe and sound.
 <p align="center">
 <table style="width:100%; border:0;">
 <colgroup>